 For users who register on our website (if we offer this service), we also store the personal information provided in their user profile.
 All users can see, edit, or delete their personal information at any time (with the exception that they cannot change their username).
 Website administrators can also see and edit that information.

 If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.
 You may email us or write to our registered office to request this.

 Visitor comments may be checked through an automated spam detection service.

 Our site is hosted in the UK.

-Backups are also stored in the UK.
-We also use the Dropbox Plus service to store additional copies of backups.
+Online backups are also stored in the UK.
+Offline backups are encrypted and password protected and are stored in a secure location in the UK.
+We also use the Dropbox Plus service to store additional encrypted and password protected copies of backups.
 The Dropbox servers are in the USA, which is a compliant country for data protection purposes.

 How we protect your data

 All access is secured with strong passwords and strong encryption keys.
 Traffic to/from our web servers is protected by SSL (HTTPS) encryption.

 What automated decision making and/or profiling we do with user data